yverdon/geocity/README.md

 docker-compose exec web python3 manage.py migrate --help
 ```

+### Practical example
+Note: append `docker-compose exec web ` to the following python calls if your app is containerized.

+`<app_label>`: this is set automatically depending on which model file is modified.
+In Geocity, it will always be "permits" => so there is nothing to specify.

+`<migration_name>`: we try to name it with something meaningful, but there is no convention, for example, this command: `python manage.py makemigrations -n my_changes_to_the_user_model` will automatically create the following migration file for the permits app_label: `0056_my_changes_to_the_user_model.py`

+Finally, you can apply it using:
+`python manage.py migrate permits 0056_my_changes_to_the_user_model`

 ## Wiki

 Sidebar of wiki to show the new pages is managed by : [github-wiki-sidebar](https://www.npmjs.com/package/github-wiki-sidebar).